Drawing the Line

 On the surface, U was charming.
 He knew how to play the game until you knew him long enough to see that the things he said didn’t add up.

-Looking back now I realise that he was never interested in my dreams or who I was.
+Looking back now, despite all this things he said, I realise that he was never interested in my dreams or who I was.
 All he was interested in was getting to know my strengths and weaknesses so that he could manipulate them for this own gain.
-He was imprisoned in a desperate need for control and self-gratification that never came.

 I was “always” and “never” doing something to incite his suspicion or jealousy or anger.
 And he repeatedly replaced my feelings and thoughts with his assumptions and was convinced he knew me better than I knew myself.

 He couldn’t control himself so he controlled me – what I wore, in what direction I faced when having dinner with him at a restaurant, and how I behaved.
 The emotional abuse then started to happen often enough that I began to pre-empt how he would feel in any situation and I would do anything to avoid it.
 What’s more, he felt that he was entitled to a different set of rules than he laid out for me.